Q&A

 1. Find a job in Germany

-3. Move to Germany
+3. Come to Germany and register (Anmeldung)

-If you are in Germany:
+If You Are Already in Germany:

 Documents

-• Passport (valid for min.
-6 months)
+• Passport (valid for minimum 6 months)

 • Biometric photo